burningwave/tools/README.md

 InetAddress inetAddress = InetAddress.getByName("my.hostname.one");
 ```

-We can also define a new custom Resolver by implementing the `HostResolverService.Resolver` interface
+We can also define a new custom Resolver by implementing the **`org.burningwave.tools.dns.HostResolverService.Resolver`** interface
 ```java
 //Installing the host resolvers HostResolverService.INSTANCE.install(